Haggling isn't just reserved for fly-swarmed

 Try to find out their month or year end

 Towards the end of a firm's financial year or monthly target, retailers and sales people are often much more willing to haggle.
-At this point, it's the volume rather than profit that really counts so they're willing to turn margins into a sliver, just to make sales.
+At this point, it's the volume rather than profit that really counts, so they're willing to cut margins down to a sliver, just to make sales.
 This is also the time when head office sends down special deals and sweeteners.

-If in doubt when their financial month/year end is, assume it's the calendar month and the tax year.
+If you're in doubt about when a firm's financial month/year end is, assume it's the calendar month and the tax year.
 As a general rule, the end of Saturday is fortuitous and the last Saturday of the month is the hottest date in the haggling calendar.

-For more info on this, read the Great best time to haggle hunt, where we asked MoneySavers working in sales to share their tips.
+For more info on this, read the Best Time To Haggle forum thread, where we asked MoneySavers working in sales to share their tips.

 Don't commit to financing

 Don't talk about your payment method until it's necessary.
-Sellers prefer debit cards to credit cards.
-If they're offering interest-free finance, this is already equivalent to a 5%+ reduction, so request a discount for using a debit card.
+Sellers prefer debit cards to credit cards, so request a discount for using a debit card.

-If they have their own financing options, it may be worth suggesting you're interested, without committing, as there's often good commission on finance.
-They'll be more disposed to give a bigger discount, though don't actually use their financing options: they're generally expensive.
+If a firm has its own financing options, it may be worth hinting you're interested, without committing, as there's often good commission on finance.
+They'll be more disposed to give a bigger discount.
+Though don't actually use their financing options: they're generally expensive.

-Watch out for obsolete products, such as old DVD players and cameras, usurped by newer models.
-If its the last one left, offer to 'help them clear their shelves for restocking'.
+Watch out for obsolete models, such as older Blu-ray players and cameras, usurped by newer versions.
+If it's the last one left, offer to 'help them clear their shelves for restocking'.

 Try not to haggle when a shop is crammed with other customers.
 The last thing salespeople are interested in is reducing their margins when they can see lots of people willing to buy.
 Go during times of shopping serenity, such as midweek mid-mornings.